Perelandra0x309/secure-im/README.md

 from everyone's device at a specified time.<br>
 One very nice feature is the ability to create private IDs, which are in addition to your primary ID.
 These private IDs are not linked in any way to your primary one.
-Each private ID has a separate list of contacts and chats, and they are all accessible without needing to log in and out.
+Each private ID has a separate list of contacts and chats, and they are all accessible without needing to log in and out.<br>
+The desktop clients will sync up all messages so you can transition between devices and see all messages.
 </td></tr>

 <tr>